adinath412/Adinath-online-food-order-systems/README.md

-# Nyahari-Future-Ready-talent
+# Adinath-Future-Ready-talent

 Industry Name- Lifestle

-Project Title- Nyahari Restaurant
+Project Title- Adinath Restaurant

 Problem Statement/Opportunity-
 Now a days finding a better place to seat and eat healthy food is very tidious job,to solve that problem I have developed healthy snacks Restaurant website,which has many features like